FM Amateur Television Kits

-The EME161A SP5055 PLL Kit is supplied with a PIC12F629 micro-controller pre-programmed with the PLL_TX12 software.
+The EME161A SP5055 PLL Kit is supplied with a PIC12F629 micro-controller pre-programmed with the PLL_TX12 software to suit a frequency range of 1150 to 1300MHz.
 The software allows up to 4 pre-programmed channels to be selected.
 Please refer to the PLL_TX12 Software documentation for further information.
 The PIC12F629 is removed from the board as it is not required when the EME161B controller is used.

 The EME161B SP5055 Controller Kit is supplied with a PIC16F628 micro-controller pre-programmed with SYNTH Ver2.1 software.
 The software allows full control over frequency, including memories, LCD display etc. Please refer to the SYNTH Ver2.1 Software documentation for further information.